SkepparAbbe/AOC2023/README.md

 # AOC2023

-Erlang was fun in PCP but have you've ever heard of elixir? :O
+Doing it in Haskell, might try elixir if I have time.